kragen/derctuo/veskeno-outline.md

 complexity and bug-proneness.

-Some filesystem access happens because programs are handling data that doesn't fit in their virtual memory.
+Some filesystem access happens because programs are handling data that doesn’t fit in their virtual memory.
 This might be reading a 100-kilobyte file on a 16-bit machine or writing a 5-gigabyte file on a 32-bit machine.
 For Derctuo, I can avoid this problem by making Veskeno not 16 bits, and not managing multi-gigabyte datasets.
 If